amaliariegelhuth/Language-Generation-with-nGrams/README.md

 ## Implementation Guidelines

-Although you can implement this in many ways, I recommend using the `HashMap<Key, Value>` implementation of `java.util.Map<Key, Value>`.
+Although you can implement this in many ways, the code I've given you uses the `HashMap<Key, Value>` implementation of `java.util.Map<Key, Value>`.
 A map in java is very similar to a dictionary in Python or a hash in Perl.
 In `ModelC.java` the *keys* for the map are `String`s and the *values* are `ArrayList<String>`s:

 ```java
 HashMap<String, ArrayList<String>> map = new ArrayList<String, ArrayList<String>>();
 ```

- An example of such a map in Python-ish notation might be:
+ An example of such a map in Python-ish dictionary notation might be:

 ```java
 map = { "the" : [' ', 'n', ' ', 'r', 's'],